This week we had a helicopter spraying fields. Wondering why?

-So this spring and summer so far has been wet.
+This spring and summer so far has been wet.
 It won’t stop raining.
 Not only have we not been able to plant the majority of our crops, the soggy and wet weather has created other problems.

 We work with an independent crop consultant named Tom.
 During the growing season Tom checks our crops and advises us on what they need, from fertilizer to herbicides or insecticides.
 He lets us know when our crops are at their peak for harvest and what our soil needs to be healthy.

 On our farm we plant a mix of crops, like corn, soybeans, alfalfa or sorghum for our cows to eat.
 Some of these crops are genetically modified to resist glyphosate herbicides like Roundup.
 On years like this year where the only thing growing really well are the weeds, we are thankful that we have the ability to use glyphosate to manage the weeds.
 I know many people are against GMO crops, we have done our research and on our farm we choose to use them when we believe GMO seeds are the best option.
+My friend Carolyn farms organically and she shares how they deal with weeds in THIS POST.

 In a normal year if we needed a field sprayed with herbicide or insecticide it would be applied with a sprayer that drives into the fields.
 But this year is far from normal and the ground simply can’t handle the weight of the sprayer.
 So this year we have to hire a special kind of sprayer to get the job done…